MRESHMA25/MRESHMA25/README.md

 - 👋 Hi, I’m @MRESHMA25
 - 👀 I’m interested in various coding languages including Python, Java, C, Javascript, and Web Development.
 I am also instrested in learning and participating in activities related to computer and internet security.
-- 🌱 I’m currently learning SQL.
+- 🌱 I’m currently learning Computer Vision.
 - 💞️ I’m looking to collaborate on open projects which enhances my skills in the coding field.
 - 📫 How to reach me :
       LINKEDIN : linkedin.com/in/reshma-murakonda2504/